Multi-point distribution of discrete time periodic TASEP: Models and main results

 Here $x_i(t)\in \mathbb{Z}$ for $1\leq i\leq N$ and we index the particles from right to left.
 The locations of all the particles then satisfy $x_{i+kN}(t)= x_i(t)-kL$ for $1\leq i\leq N$ and $k\in \mathbb{Z}$ so that we have

 Thus the natural configuration space for the particles should be

 The discrete time parallel periodic TASEP with $N$ particles, period $L$ and hopping probability $0<p<1$, which we denote by $\mathrm{dpTASEP}(L,N,p)$, is the following Markovian dynamics on particle configurations $\vec x(t)\in \conf_{N}^{(L)}$: at each time step, each particle in a single period hops to its right neighbor site independently with probability $p=1-q$ provided that the site is empty, otherwise it stays at its current position.
-As a special case, the discrete time parallel TASEP on $\mathbb{Z}$ which we will denote by $\mathrm{dTASEP}(p)$ corresponds to particles following the same evolution rules with the period $L\to \infty$ so that the configuration space for the first $N$ particles(from right to left, we always assume the existence of right-most particle) becomes
+As a special case, the discrete time parallel TASEP on $\mathbb{Z}$ which we will denote by $\mathrm{dTASEP}(p)$ corresponds to particles following the same evolution rules with the period $L\to \infty$.
+In this case the configuration space for the first $N$ particles (from right to left, we assume the existence of a right-most particle) becomes

 \begin{notation} Throughout the paper there will be several very similar formulas and quantities corresponding to either discrete time parallel TASEP on a periodic domain with size $L$ or on the infinite lattice $\mathbb{Z}$, as well as their scaling limits.
 To avoid confusion we will always follow the convention used in \eqref{eq: conf L} and \eqref{eq: conf infty} by putting superscripts $(L)$ to any quantities related to periodic model in finite-time and $(\infty)$ to any quantities related to model on the infinite lattice $\mathbb{Z}$ in finite-time.
 On the other hand quantities describing the large-time limits will have superscripts $(\mathrm{per})$ and $(\mathrm{kpz})$ for periodic and infinite models, respectively. \end{notation}